jsom1/jsom1.github.io/_walkthroughs/OpenAdmin.md

 ## 1. Scan the ports of the target
 {:style="color:DarkRed; font-size: 170%;"}

-After making sure we can communicate with the target, let's perform a usual nmap scan with the flags *-sV* to have a verbose output and *-sC* to enable the most common scripts scan (by default).
+After making sure we can communicate with the target with a *ping -c 2 10.10.10.171*, let's perform a usual nmap scan with the flags *-sV* to have a verbose output and *-sC* to enable the most common scripts scan (by default).
 If we wanted, we could choose our own scripts to execute.

 <div class="img_container">
 ![nmap]({{https://jsom1.github.io/}}/_images/htb_oa_nmap.png)